 A tribal craft with Geographical Indication status

 Today Shalom Ooty works with about 200 Toda women between 40 and 65 years old but some are as old as 90.
-Stitch by stitch, Sheela preserves artistic and historic handicraft through these women in Toda Village and her trained seamstresses in Ooty who finish off their work into useable products.
+Stitch by stitch, Sheela preserves artistic and historic handicraft through these women in Toda Village and her trained seamstresses in Ooty who finish off their work into usable products.

 The uncommon and traditional Toda embroidery designs received the Geographical Indication (GI) tag in 2013.
 Which means any Toda patterns created outside the Nilgiris district where the Toda are based is an infringement, as is any method of production not done by hand.